 Leonardo Da Vinci’s emergence during the Early Renaissance period 1400-1479 occurred when Florence blossomed as the heart of global art and culture.
 The powerful Medici banking family used their considerable wealth to ensure this Italian region was without equal and Da Vinci received the generous commissions and patronage for his genius to flower unhindered.
 Masterpieces such as the Mona Lisa and The Last Supper were the result of his surgeon-like anatomical studies and advances on aesthetic beauty, balance and proportion.
 Sculptor Donatello (1386-1466) and painter Botticelli (1445-1510) were among the many masters who thrived in the Republic of Florence.
 But the lesser known Masaccio, Bellini and Uccello deserve a mention.

-The High Renaissance period of 1500 – 1530 saw Michelangelo’s undoubted genius and prodigy proclaimed with his first notable commission, the statue of the biblical hero David which was originally meant for the roofline of Florence Cathedral.
+The High Renaissance period of 1500 – 1530 saw Michelangelo’s undoubted genius proclaimed with his first notable commission, the statue of the biblical hero David which was originally meant for the roofline of Florence Cathedral.
 Leonardo was on the Florentine committee overseeing the work but passed it on to Michelangelo – an era-defining passing of the baton.

 Michaelangelo’s technique matured into a Mannerist style of painting which built on Leonardo’s focus on Renaissance beauty and proportion but now exaggerating these qualities with features such as unnatural colour, elongated limbs and marked poses which created an idealised sense of drama and adoration.
 Around this time Rome had edged Florence as a cultural centre.
 Even his protege Sebastiano had left his hometown of Venice and embraced Rome’s Mannerist style – with a touch of the Venice School always evident.
 Titian (1488-1576), also from Venice, admired these developments whilst keeping an aesthetic distance and honouring his Venetian roots.

 However, it was this Mannerist style of painting which would trigger the emergence of a London art movement hundreds of years later as the Pre-Raphaelites of 19th century Bloomsbury developed an appreciation of beauty which was a deliberate reaction to the High Renaissance and namely Raphael.
-The Italian legacy underscored by rebels and traditionalists alike and inevitably reshaped by contemporary practitioners seeking to carve their own niches whether in cosmopolitan galleries, studio canvases or on city walls and pavements.
+The Italian legacy, therefore, underscored by rebels and traditionalists alike and inevitably reshaped by contemporary practitioners seeking to carve their own niches whether in cosmopolitan galleries, studio canvases or on city walls and pavements.
 Indeed, graffiti is an Italian word but so is Leonardo.